cognitive-catalyst/watson-beat/README.md

 Set you machine up for dev - if you are a first timer!
 ------------------------------------------------------
 [Here are some directions to get your machine set up to run code](./initial_setup.md), or just google it!
-You will also need to copy this code repository to your computer,
+You will also need to copy this code repository to your computer.

 Use Git
 -------